Opinion | Why it’s good that corporations are defending democracy

 In a sense, all these corporate statements of opposition to these GOP voting laws really voice protest against that contemptuous denigration of millions of Democratic-aligned voters (particularly African Americans) and voice affirmation of the legitimacy of the system.

-This has been building for a while, and it represents not just cynical corporate positioning, but a response to pressure from below.
+This has been building for a while, and it represents not just cynical top-down corporate positioning, but a response to pressure from below.
 Corporations have been pushed by escalating cultural conflicts around race and democracy, as well as employee agitation and shifting demographic realities of customer bases, to get more vocal.
 Indeed, even if corporations largely want to be seen on the right side of this fight, that’s a good sign of where things are going.

 Making the GOP display even worse, you have people such as Sen. Josh Hawley (R-Mo.) insisting these corporate statements represent nothing but a plot by a “woke” elite corporate cabal to punish virtuous conservatives like himself for piously standing up for “election integrity.”